The Star Analyser 200

 The SA-200 gives the same length spectrum at half the spacing compared with the SA-100 (link).

-When mounted at half the distance from the camera, the SA-200 grating gives almost the same performance as an SA-100.
+When mounted at half the distance from the camera, the SA-200 grating performs almost the same as an SA-100.
 We offer the Star Analyser 200 for special situations where the grating has to be mounted inside a filter wheel or closer than the calculator shows is ideal for the Star Analyser 100.

-In some telescope configurations, the SA-200 has several important advantages over the SA-100:
+In some telescope configurations, the SA-200 has several important advantages over the SA-100:Calculator

 2. There is an optional mounting kit (see below) for the SA-200, making it fit on a wider range of filter wheels than the SA-100.